intel/nauta/docs/user-guide/actions/user.md

 ### Returns

-In case of any problems, a message is displayed describing their cause/causes.
+If any issues occur, a message is displayed describing their cause/causes.
 Otherwise a message is returned indicating success.
 If `--list_only` option was given, the command displays also a content of a configuration file.

 ### User Name Requirements